William De Morgan: Life and work

-Born in Gower Street, London, the son of the distinguished mathematician Augustus De Morgan and his highly educated wife Sophia Elizabeth Frend, De Morgan was supported in his desire to become an artist.
-At the age of twenty, he entered the Royal Academy schools, but he was swiftly disillusioned with the establishment.
+Born in Gower Street, London, De Morgan was the son of the distinguished mathematician Augustus De Morgan and the highly educated writer and social reformer Sophia Elizabeth Frend.
+He was named William Frend De Morgan after his maternal grandfather, the clergyman, mathematician and social reformer William Frend (1757–1841).

+De Morgan grew up in an intellectually liberal household.
+His father was the first Professor of Mathematics at University College London, while his mother, Sophia Elizabeth Frend, was involved in social reform and women's education.
+Her activities included work connected with Bedford College, prison and workhouse reform, abolitionism and women's suffrage.

+The Victoria and Albert Museum describes De Morgan as having grown up in a liberal household in which his artistic abilities were encouraged by his parents.
+His maternal grandfather William Frend had been a prominent religious dissenter and political and social reformer, and the Frend name was retained in William Frend De Morgan's own name.

+Supported in his desire to become an artist, at the age of twenty De Morgan entered the Royal Academy Schools, but he was swiftly disillusioned with the establishment.
 Then he met Morris and through him the Pre-Raphaelite circle.
 Soon De Morgan began experimenting with stained glass, ventured into pottery in 1863, and by 1872 had shifted his interest wholly to ceramics, initially working in Fitzroy Square.

 In 1872, De Morgan set up a pottery in Chelsea, where he stayed until 1881—his most fruitful decade as an art potter.
 The arts and crafts ideology he was exposed to through his friendship with Morris and his insistent curiosity led De Morgan to begin to explore every technical aspect of his craft.
 His early efforts at making his own tiles during his Chelsea Period were of variable technical quality—often amateurish with firing defects and irregularities.
 In his early years, De Morgan made extensive use of blank commercial tiles.
 Hard and durable biscuit tiles of red clay were obtained from the Patent Architectural Pottery Co. in Poole.
 Dust pressed tiles of white earthenware were bought from Wedgwood, Mintons and other manufacturers but De Morgan believed these would not stand frost.
 He continued to use blank commercial dust-pressed tiles which were decorated in red lustre into his Fulham Period (1888–1907).
 However, he developed a high-quality biscuit tile of his own, which he admired for its irregularities and better resistance to moisture.
 His inventive streak led him to spend hours designing a duplex bicycle gear and lured him into complex studies of the chemistry of glazes, methods of firing, and pattern transfer.

 Between 1882 and 1900, De Morgan was commissioned by T. E. Collcutt to produce tile panels for the public rooms of 12 P&O liners.
 This followed an earlier commission in 1880, to produce similar panels for the Tsar's yacht, Livadia.